How to start with content marketing?

 These are the two questions that would surely pop up in your minds if you are keen on creating a Content Marketing Strategy that would do wonders for your business.

-Before I jump into the steps let’s take a look at what statistics have to say.
+Before I jump into the steps, let’s take a look at what the statistics have to say.

 Content Marketing Institue reports that 61% of marketers still do not have a content strategy.
 Surprising isn’t it?

-But there is no surprise in the fact that the businesses that have a strategy are likely to feel that their content marketing effort is more successful than others.
+But there is no surprise that the businesses that have a strategy are likely to feel that their content marketing effort is more successful than others.